jbpayne/AngularSQL/README.md

-# Angular SQL Project For TTS
+# TTS Dashboard Project

-This is a CRUD app with Angular front end and Java/Spring/SQL REST back end.
+This is a dashboard app with Angular front end connecting through REST API to Java/Spring/SQL back end.

 ### Demo